 Bit depth defines the digital "word length" used to represent a given sample.
 Bit depth correlates to the maximum dynamic range that can be represented by the digital signal.
 Larger bit depths theoretically yield more dynamic range.
 A quick estimate of maximum dynamic range capable of being represented by a given word length is dynamic range $\sim=$ no. of bits x 6 dB.
 Bit depth is an exponential measure (exponent of 2), so as bit depth increases, the amount of data it represents increases exponentially.
-With 16-bit audio each sample is represented by a digital word of $2^16 (65,536)$ possible values.
-24-bit audio has a word length of $2^24 (16.7)$ million) possible values per sample.
+The majority of field recording is done with 16-bit audio, therefore, each sample is represented by a digital word of $2^16$ (65,536) possible values.
+24-bit audio has a word length of $2^24$ (16.7 million) possible values per sample.

-The 722 has 24 bit analog-to-digital converters.
-To obtain 16 bit recording the 722 can be set to dither 24 bit digital signals to 16 bit.
-The 722 uses a proprietary pseudo-random dither routine for accurate bit rate reduction.
+The 744T has 24 bit analog-to-digital converters.
+To obtain 16 bit recording the 744T can be set to dither 24 bit digital signals to 16 bit.
+The 744T uses a proprietary pseudo-random dither routine for accurate bit rate reduction.
 Dither can be defeated in the user menu.
 Without dither 24 bit audio is truncated to 16 bit, meaning the least significant 8 bits are discarded.

 Once a file is recorded its sample rate and bit depth can not be changed in the recorder.
-The 722 does not perform sample rate conversion or bit depth changes.
+The 744T can not perform sample rate conversion or bit depth changes.
 File conversion must be done in another environment, such as an audio workstation.
 Alternatively, a real-time analog transfer is often performed instead of sample rate conversion.